 The researchers also used the Chandra’s state-of-the-art engineering to identify a lower limit on the distance from the neutron star that the X-rays from neutral iron are formed.
 Their spectral analysis showed that neutral iron is ionized at least 2.5 light-seconds, a distance of approximately 750 million meters or nearly 500,000 miles, from the neutron star to produce X-rays.

 “In this work, we see a dimming of the X-rays from the neutron star and a prominent line from neutral iron in the X-ray spectrum—two signatures supporting the clumpy nature of stellar winds,” said Pradhan.
 “Furthermore, the detection of Compton shoulder has also allowed us to map the environment around this neutron star.
-We expect to be able to improve our understanding of these phenomenon with the upcoming launch of spacecrafts like Lynx and Athena, which will have improved X-ray spectral resolution.”
+We expect to be able to improve our understanding of these phenomena with the upcoming launch of spacecrafts like Lynx and Athena, which will have improved X-ray spectral resolution.”